How and Why Teach Kids Patience

 Half of the success depends on how parents can control their emotions.
 Kids may reject the activities you offer to them or give up in the middle of the game.
 Furthermore, they might not be patient enough to follow the rules.
 How not to lose your temper when dealing with such difficulties?
 Here are some bonus tips for parents.

 - If-then technique.
-Kids are always demanding from us some trifles when we are in the middle of an utterly important business.
+Kids always demand some trifles when we are in the middle of an utterly important business.
 If so, tell them something like: If you wait 5 minutes, I`ll help you.
 In such a way, you make it clear how long they should wait.
 And, at the same time, you pay attention to their needs and show your consideration.
 Never ignore their requests.

 - Set reasonable and age-appropriate expectations.
 Don’t forget that there`s such a big age gap between you and your child.
-He might not be able to stick to your plans both mentally and physically.
+He might be unable to stick to your plans mentally and physically.